Blue State Blues: In (Partial) Defense of Katie Hill | Breitbart

 Hill joined fellow Democrats in voting earlier this year to ban members from dating staff.
 If she violated that ban — and she denies doing so — that is her fault alone.

-Still, at some point someone — perhaps her ex-husband, as she has claimed — decided to leak photographs of Hill and destroy her career and reputation.
+Still, at some point someone — perhaps her ex-husband, as she has claimed — decided to leak photographs of Hill to destroy her career and reputation.
 That, in itself, is simply immoral.

 People — even politicians — are entitled to private lives, and even fantasy lives.
 They are human beings.